Magform/TryHackMe/Capture!/Capture!.md

     nmap -sV -sC -A -p- [machine_IP]

 And I found that only port 80 appears to be open.
 I then tried to visit the website and found a login page.
-I then ran a gobuster scan to locate any interesting subdomains with the command:
+Next to this I ran a gobuster scan to locate any interesting subdomains with the command:

     gobuster dir -k -u http://[machine_IP] -w /usr/share/dirb/wordlists/small.txt